San Francisco Municipal Railway: Muni Metro and rail service

 Several proposals for Muni Metro and rail service expansion for Muni are undergoing planning and construction.
 In addition, several projects are underway to improve the effectiveness of existing lines, many as a part of the Muni Forward initiative.
 On February 19, 2016, Muni released a Draft Rail Capacity Study, which outlines proposed system improvements through the year 2050 and beyond.
-This three tier proposal consists of enhancements that will improve system efficiency and expand the system; estimated cost is $9–16 billion.
-The ConnectSF planning project, a cooperation between several city agencies including Muni, is also preparing plans for future subway and rapid transit corridor expansion.
+This three-tier proposal consists of enhancements that will improve system efficiency and expand the system; estimated cost is $9–16 billion.
+The ConnectSF planning project, a cooperation between several city agencies including Muni, identified candidate corridors for future subway and rapid transit corridor expansion.
+The transit strategy report from the project concluded that two new corridors should be developed: the Geary Boulevard and 19th Avenue corridor and an extension of the Central Subway to Fisherman's Wharf.

-Service improvements for existing rail routes that are underway include the N Judah Rapid Project and L Taraval Improvement Project.
-Improvements on the J, K, and M lines are planned in the future.
+Service improvements for the L Taraval line are under construction and projected to complete in 2024.
+Improvements on the J, K, and M lines have also been planned and approved, with some construction beginning in 2024.
+Future improvements on the N Judah line are also planned, with a long-term goal of running three-car trains on the line.

 Central Subway

-An underground expansion for the T line opened on November 19, 2022 after ten years of construction.
+An underground expansion for the T line opened on November 19, 2022, after ten years of construction.
 Full service began on January 7, 2023.
 Dubbed the Central Subway, the expansion features three new underground stations at Moscone Center, Union Square, and Chinatown and one above-ground station at 4th and Brannan Streets.
-Construction included tunneling up to Columbus Ave and Washington Square Park but the T line stopped at Chinatown.
-This project costed about $1.95 billion.
+Construction included tunneling up to Columbus Ave and Washington Square Park, but the T line stopped at Chinatown.
+This project cost about $1.95 billion.

 Muni is also considering a future extension into North Beach and Fisherman's Wharf or to the Marina District and The Presidio which may be built in a third phase of the T Third project.
 Formal planning for the extension began in late 2018 with an Alternatives Study.